cloveryyg/cloveryyg/README.md

 - 👋 Hi, I’m @cloveryyg
 - 👀 I’m interested in Autonomous Driving
 - 🌱 I’m currently learning Python
-- 💞️ I’m looking to collaborate on finding the proper way to improve the effeciency of AD development activities
+- 💞️ I’m looking to collaborate on finding the proper way to improve the efficiency of FSD development activities
 - 📫 How to reach me ...

 <!---